Berezinskii-Kosterlitz-Thouless transition and criticality of an elliptic deformation of the sine-Gordon model: Functional RG equations

 Here we consider the study of the models introduced in the previous section.
-The FRG equations are taken in LPA for the Ising model with $\mr{N_{CUT}}=2$ and beyond LPA for the other models (keeping only the fundamental mode).
+The functional RG equations are taken in LPA for the Ising model with $\mr{N_{CUT}}=2$ and beyond LPA for the other models (keeping only the fundamental mode).